IPVS-AS/MBP/resources/operators/extraction/simulators/README.md

  - [Planned humidity sensor](sensoradapter_hum_planned): operator scripts for a planned simulation of a humidity sensor
  - [Temperature sensor](sensoradapter_temp): operator scripts to simulate a temperature sensor
  - [Planned temperature sensor](sensoradapter_temp_planned): operator scripts for a planned simulation of a temperature sensor

- **Currently no data model support (as the java .class files are not available):**
- - [Acceleration sensor](sensoradapters_acc):  operator scripts to simulate a acceleration sensor
- - [Planned acceleration sensor](sensoradapters_acc_planned): operator scripts for a planned simulation of a acceleration sensor
- - [GPS sensor](sensoradapters_gps): operator scripts to simulate a GPS sensor
- - [Planned GPS sensor](sensoradapters_gps_planned): operator scripts for a planned simulation of a GPS sensor